StateFarm-STEM/pyinthesky/putting-it-all-together/README.md

 ## HERE WE GO!

+### Pre-requisites
+- you should have a good grasp of using the breadboard to connect a module to the Arduino
+- you should have a good grasp of what part of the code needed to match the pins for each module
+- you should have completed all the lessons successfully
+- you should have a conceptual idea of how each line in the code you have written relates to what is happening when it runs

 ### Objectives
 - Learn how to wire the sensor and modules to the Arduino at the same time
   - we will have to change the pin numbers in the code to match the new pins you use for each module